Chesowanja: Chemoigut Formation industry

 Artifacts in the Chemoigut Formation are rich in quantity and are found in five levels of the formation.
 Layers one and five (A1-A5) held remains of the Australopithecus.
 This Australopithecine cranium is dented by a lateral pressure and the palate was pushed inferiorly and anteriorly, creating an opening in the maxillary region.
 The cranium belonged to a large brained robust Australopithecine.
 In total the surface comprised 220 specimens from four main localities.
 All these specimens belong to a single cultural complex, the Oldowan/Developed Oldowan.
 The toolkit consists of choppers, side, end, and two-edged forms.
 The splintered ends of the stone tools indicate utilization.
 Also, two large symmetrical discoid/core tools with bifacially worked edges and a biconvex cross section have been found.
 This feature is atypical to the Oldowan/Developed Oldowan industry.
 There are also polyhedrons, discoids, light-duty scrapers made on flakes, and protobifaces found in the Chemoigut Formation.
 Real bifaces are absent.
 According to Bishop this industry probably dates back to 1.93 mya to 1.34 mya.
-Later Karbon-Argon dating of the basalt reported an age of 1.42 to 0.07 mya for the Australopithecus remains and the associated Oldowan tool technology.
+Later Potassium-Argon dating of the basalt reported an age of 1.42 +/- 0.07 mya for the Australopithecus remains and the associated Oldowan tool technology.